About Me

 I still remember the moment the sonographer said "there are two."
 My husband and I just looked at each other, equal parts shocked, terrified, and excited.
 Finding out you're expecting twins is a whole rollercoaster, and the pregnancy that followed was no walk in the park either.
 By the time my boys finally arrived safely, sleep was honestly the last thing on my mind.

 Then reality hit.
 Because when you have two babies, sleep deprivation isn't just tiring, it's relentless.
 I'd scroll through the parent groups and see people saying their babies were sleeping through from 10 weeks old, and I'd feel this awful mix of frustration and guilt, wondering what I was doing wrong.
-I'd sit there thinking I bet this would be easier with one and then immediately feel terrible for thinking it.
-If you've ever had that thought, I want you to know: you're not alone, and you're not a bad parent.
+If you've ever felt guilty for wanting your little ones to sleep more so you can get more rest, I want you to know: you're not alone, and you're not a bad parent.
 You're just exhausted.

-I know the specific fear of one twin waking the other.
-I know the mental load of trying to sync two little ones while keeping some sort of normal life, getting out to baby groups, visiting family and friends.
+I know the frustration of one sibling waking another & the mental load of trying to keep naps on track while also keeping some sort of normal life, getting out to baby groups, visiting family and friends.
 That experience, combined with over 15 years working with children and families through my childcare and nannying career, is the foundation of everything I do.

-I trained as a sleep consultant because I wanted to be the person who can support families with the understanding of the specific chaos of multiples, someone who wouldn't give you a rigid plan that falls apart the moment you try to visit your mum for the weekend, and someone who genuinely cares that you get your evenings back.
+I trained as a sleep consultant because I wanted to be the person who can support parents in getting their evenings back with the extra understanding of twin chaos, someone who wouldn't give you a rigid plan that falls apart the moment you try to visit your parents for the weekend, and someone who genuinely cares that you get your evenings back.
 Not just so you can rest (though that too), but so you can feel like yourself again.

 Hi, I’m Laura